SamyPesse/blini/docs/create-schema.md

 ### Iterable

-Mrgo doesn't have a type for mixed/object or array, instead it's using immutable data structure:
+Blini doesn't have a type for mixed/object or array, instead it's using immutable data structure:
 `Type.List`, `Type.Set` and `Type.Map`.

 Each of these types take a `Type` as first argument, it will be used to normalize and validate